elmtree-askmo/cloudcannon-app/content/learn/psychology/why-are-feedback-mechanisms-important-in-biological-communication-systems.md

 score: -1.0
 related_article1:
     id: 170996
+    title: >-
-    title: How do forgiveness and provocative strategies differ in game theory applications?
+        How do forgiveness and provocative strategies differ in game theory applications?
     subject: Psychology
     url: /learn/psychology/questions/how-do-forgiveness-and-provocative-strategies-differ-in-game-theory-applications
 related_article2:
-    id: 171002
+    id: 170999
-    title: How does parental investment impact offspring survival and resource allocation trade-offs?
+    title: >-
+        What are the main disadvantages of sexual reproduction in terms of energy and time investment?
     subject: Psychology
-    url: /learn/psychology/questions/how-does-parental-investment-impact-offspring-survival-and-resource-allocation-tradeoffs
+    url: /learn/psychology/questions/what-are-the-main-disadvantages-of-sexual-reproduction-in-terms-of-energy-and-time-investment
 related_article3:
-    id: 170999
+    id: 171008
-    title: What are the main disadvantages of sexual reproduction in terms of energy and time investment?
+    title: >-
+        How do evolutionary strategies in animals adapt to environmental influences on reproduction?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-main-disadvantages-of-sexual-reproduction-in-terms-of-energy-and-time-investment
+    url: /learn/psychology/questions/how-do-evolutionary-strategies-in-animals-adapt-to-environmental-influences-on-reproduction
 related_article4:
-    id: 170995
+    id: 170997
-    title: What is the Tit-for-Tat strategy in game theory, and how does it promote cooperation?
+    title: >-
+        What role do computer simulations play in understanding real-world cooperation strategies?
     subject: Psychology
-    url: /learn/psychology/questions/what-is-the-titfortat-strategy-in-game-theory-and-how-does-it-promote-cooperation
+    url: /learn/psychology/questions/what-role-do-computer-simulations-play-in-understanding-realworld-cooperation-strategies
 related_article5:
-    id: 171005
+    id: 170998
-    title: What are the different types of polygyny, and can you provide examples from nature?
+    title: >-
+        How does sexual reproduction contribute to genetic diversity and adaptation to environmental changes?
     subject: Psychology
-    url: /learn/psychology/questions/what-are-the-different-types-of-polygyny-and-can-you-provide-examples-from-nature
+    url: /learn/psychology/questions/how-does-sexual-reproduction-contribute-to-genetic-diversity-and-adaptation-to-environmental-changes
 ---

 &nbsp;